 STEVE HOROWITZ has more than 6,000 record albums and 8,000 compact discs and struggles to load all of the music on his computer.
 He believes in Sam Cooke’s clarion call that “a change is gonna come” and sees the world through the eyes of Paul Goodman and the neo-functional critique.
 The question is not whether something can be done faster or more efficiently, but whether it is worth doing at all and who benefits.
 He has a Ph.D. in American Studies from the University of Iowa, where he teaches an online class on rock and roll.

 MARY HELEN STEFANIAK is author of the award-winning novel The Cailiffs of Baghdad, Georgia.
 She lives in Iowa City and teaches at Creighton University in Omaha.

 CHRISTINE SCHRUM is a freelance writer and a Consulting Editor for The Iowa Source.
 She holds an M.A. in professional writing and has years of writing/editing experience in projects ranging from TV commercials to astrology software.
 She is also a closet poet and the Associate Editor of Eunoia, a journal published by First World Library Literary Society (www.1stworldlibrary.org under Resources).

-JAMES MOORE is a freelance writer, professional musician, and station manager for KRUU FM 101, Fairfield’s low-power grassroots community radio station.
+JAMES MOORE is a freelance writer and professional musician, as well as former station manager for the late KRUU FM 101.
 He holds an M.B.A. and has written extensively about politics.
 His work has appeared in the Village Voice, Iowa City Press-Citizen, Des Moines Register, and Little Village.
 His poems have appeared in Modern Drummer and Lyrical Iowa, and he plays regularly with several bands in Iowa.